 - 6 large eggs separated

-- 6 tbsp canola oil (use olive oil if making paleo)
+- 6 tbsp canola oil (use olive oil if making paleo or keto)

 - 1 ¼ cup superfine almond flour